Grellheist/finance-website/README.md

 inspired by <a href="https://www.organizze.com.br/">Organizze</a> and <a href="https://akaunting.com/">Akaunting</a>).

+## About the name

+Turns out there is already a <a href="https://monnify.com/">Monnify</a> out there.
+This project is in no way related to them.
+I've came up with this name just to have a name on this project and that's all this is.

 ## Disclaimer

 Alright listen.
 If you read through the actual words on the website you'll see